Essential Instruments for Your Orthodontic Set

 Other necessary equipment for an orthodontic practice includes:

 • Computers and software: The appropriate technology includes a patient portal system.
-Even orthodontic offices that still use filing cabinets rely on healthcare software to stay organized.
+Even orthodontic offices that still use filing cabinets rely on health care software to stay organized.

 • Handpieces: These mechanical tools offer customizable functions, with various models operating at different speeds.